osama22711/Books/Head_First_Design_patterns/README.md

 My thoughts along with reading this book
 ## Intro
 Intro is really amazing! one of the best intro I've ever read in a book.
-It litterly explains everything that a reader would need e.g. who this book for, how to best learn, how to stimulate your brain to do its best (meta-cognition, adding pictures, conversational style). they even talked about their method of writing the book and, how can you best grasp on the information
+It literally explains everything that a reader would need e.g. who this book for, how to best learn, how to stimulate your brain to do its best (meta-cognition, adding pictures, conversational style). they even talked about their method of writing the book and, how can you best grasp on the information

 ## Intro To Design Patterns (chapter 1)